abxh/data-structures-c/problems/alnum_check/README.md

 # alnum_check

-This problem is based on K&R chapter 1.
+This problem is based on K&R chapter 1 with an constraint not related to the chapter.

 **Problem:**